Skip to content

 What gets indexed

-Lynx always indexes file names, paths, size, dates, type, and extension for eligible files.
+File Studio always indexes file names, paths, size, dates, type, and extension.
+When content indexing is on:

-• Code, plain text, Markdown, JSON, XML, CSV, TSV are read and indexed directly — no Python required.
+• Code, text, Markdown, JSON, XML, CSV, TSV are read and indexed directly — no Python required.

 • PDF, DOCX, PPTX, XLSX, XLS, Outlook .msg, HTML are extracted with MarkItDown (needs the Python environment above).
 Without it, they're indexed by name and metadata only.